Open Positions - Available Executive Staff Positions

-College of Business Dean
+College of Education and Health Sciences Dean

-Minot State University seeks a dean who is an advocate for the disciplines within the College of Business as well as the faculty, students and staff.
+Minot State University seeks a Dean who is an advocate for the disciplines within the College of Education and Health Sciences as well as the faculty, students and staff.
 The Dean should be a progressive thinker with at least three years of administrative experience, a record of integrity in leadership, strong scholarship experience and exemplary teaching.
 The Dean should be experienced in the use of technology in teaching and delivery of on-line, hybrid, and low-residency programs.
 The Dean should also be experienced in fiscal and personnel management, be committed to diversity and possess skills that support fundraising.
 In addition, the Dean should demonstrate a commitment to students and their educational needs and have the ability to work collegially and collaboratively with students, staff, faculty, administration and colleagues across the state.

-- Doctorate in a business related discipline
+- Doctorate in a discipline housed within the college;

-- Minimum of three years of academic administrative experience
+- Minimum of three years of academic administrative experience.

 - Strong educational leadership skills;